-Area 40 is an existing residential neighborhood located within the Stanislaus Local Agency Formation Commission's (LAFCO) adopted Sphere of Influence (SOI) for the City of Ceres, CA's (City).
+Area 44 is an existing residential neighborhood located within the Stanislaus Local Agency Formation Commission (LAFCO) adopted Sphere of Influence (SOI) for the City of Modesto, CA's (City).
 The area is an unincorporated Urban Pocket of Stanislaus County.
-The project limits within Area 40 generally includes the following roads:
+The project area limits within Area 44 generally include the following boundary roads and generally all of the roads within this boundary.
+This area is generally described as follows: